codeconsortium/CCDNUserSecurityBundle/README.md

 ## Description:

-Use this bundle to redirect users upon login/logout success to the last page they were on.
+Use this bundle to redirect users upon login/logout success to the last page they were on and mitigate brute force dictionary attacks on your sites login.

 ## Features.